-8.1 Question papers shall generally be without choice to the students as to which questions they may answer.
-However, if the teacher would like to provide a choice, the same should be notified at the commencement of the semester and shall not exceed 25% of the marks in the relevant paper in any case.
-8.2 The question papers in all courses, especially those of law, should preferably comprise of problem-based questions and be designed to evaluate the analytical skills of the students.
-The question papers of humanities and social science courses shall be based on critical evaluation of the concepts and their relationship to diverse fields of law.
+- 8.1 Question papers shall generally be without choice to the students as to which questions they may answer.
+However, if the subject faculty member would like to provide a choice, the same should be notified at the commencement of the semester and shall not exceed 25% of the marks in the relevant paper in any case.
+The same pattern of question paper and syllabus shall be followed for Repeat/Improvement examination.31 - a.
+The question papers in all courses, especially those of law, should preferably comprise of problem-based questions and be designed to evaluate the analytical skills of the students.
+The question papers of humanities and social science courses shall be based on critical evaluation of the concepts and their relationship to diverse fields of law. - b.
+Subject faculty members shall provide oral or written feedback in mid-semester examinations and projects.
+The subject faculty member shall not rectify the results unless such rectification is needed due to mistake in totaling or due to an unchecked answer.32 - c.
+There shall be a fixed number of mandatory classes for every subject to be held over the course of a semester.
+Extra classes shall not be marked for the purposes of attendance unless they form part of the curriculum and are in lieu of designated fixed number of mandatory classes.
+In case, the fixed numbers of classes are not held in a specific subject during the semester for any reason, all the students will be awarded attendance for such number of classes that are not held.33